 The State Farm Steer Clear app

-The State Farm Steer Clear app is highly rated by users.
-In the Apple App Store, it has over 29,000 ratings with an average of 4.7 stars.
-In the Google Play Store, the app has more than 1,300 reviews with an average of 3.8 stars.
-The Steer Clear app is available for download on iOS and Android, or users can text STEER to 78836 to get a link.
+The State Farm Steer Clear app is highly rated by users and is available for download on iOS and Android.
+Users can also text STEER to 78836 to get a download link.
+On the App Store, it has over 41,000 ratings with an average of 4.7 stars.
+On the Google Play Store, the app has more than 2,000 reviews with an average of 4.3 stars.

 Overall, the State Farm Steer Clear app is relatively easy to use.
 It has a simple user interface and dashboards to track progress toward module completions and driving goals.
 In reviews, most users say that the course modules were easy to follow, but the learning material wasn’t perceived to be more advanced than what’s included on a permit exam.

-However, many users said that the accuracy of the driving scores is faulty or inaccurate.
+However, many users said that the accuracy of the driving scores needs to be updated or corrected.
 They expressed frustration over getting the app to record their trip in full without resetting halfway through.

 Is the State Farm Steer Clear program worth it?

 State Farm’s Steer Clear program provides an easy option for drivers under the age of 25 to learn the rules of driving and gain experience behind the wheel while saving on car insurance.
-The Steer Clear program offers course training which includes videos, modules, quizzes, practice driving sessions, mentoring and a program certificate.
+The Steer Clear program offers course training, including videos, modules, quizzes, practice driving sessions, mentoring and a program certificate.

 However, along with any program, there are disadvantages to State Farm’s Steer Clear.
 The discount is only applied after program completion, and the program must be completed within six months.
-Drivers who have been in an at-fault accident or moving violation within the past three years are not eligible for State Farm’s Steer Clear program.
+Drivers who have been in an at-fault accident or were ticketed for a moving violation within the past three years are not eligible for State Farm’s Steer Clear program.